-- (1) NICTA shall develop and carry out a competitive selection process, in order to select a qualified contractor for each UAS Project determined under Section 108. - (2) NICTA shall ensure that the competitive selection process is - - (a) designed and implemented in accordance with this Act and the regulations; and - (b) consistent with the regulatory principles. - (3) To the extent permitted by law, the Public Finances (Management) Act 1995 does not apply to the competitive selection process developed and carried out by NICTA under this Section.
+- (1) NICTA shall develop and carry out a competitive selection process, in order to select a successful bidder for each UAS Project determined by the Minister under Section 108(5)(b). - (2) NICTA shall ensure that the competitive selection process is - - (a) designed and implemented in accordance with this Act and the regulations; and - (b) consistent with the regulatory principles. - (3) To the extent permitted by law, the Public Finances (Management) Act 1995 does not apply to the competitive selection process developed and carried out by NICTA under this Section.